FREE SHIPPING on orders of $85 or more

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved. langmaid has been recorded under many different variations, including Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.

 This web page shows only a small excerpt of our langmaid research.
-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early langmaid History in all our PDF Extended History products.
+Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early langmaid History in all our PDF Extended History products and printed products wherever possible.

-Another 23 words (2 lines of text) are included under the topic Early langmaid Notables in all our PDF Extended History products.
+Another 17 words (1 lines of text) are included under the topic Early langmaid Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: